Our faculty members can provide professional development to group of educators right in your school or district.

 Teachers need to be teaching and using LLI Systems.
 To attend this training, you must be able to work with at least 1 group of 3 students, 5 days a week, for 18 weeks, as well as attend all 6 days of training.

-Taught by Irene Fountas, Cindy Downend, and other faculty, this 4 day seminar is designed for school leaders and focuses on the roles of effective teaching, student assessment, coaching, supervision, and improving student achievement in reading and writing.
+Taught by Irene Fountas and Cindy Downend, this 4-day seminar is designed for school leaders and focuses on the roles of effective teaching, student assessment, coaching, supervision, and improving student achievement in reading and writing.
 Learn how to use observational tools to examine the classroom environment and understand best teaching practices.
 Develop a sound foundation of literacy theory, assessment, and practices such as Guided Reading, literature study groups, reading workshop, writing workshop, guided writing, interactive writing, and phonics/word study.
 You will observe and analyze videotaped teaching, and learn how to use language that supports teacher development.